-(a) the appointing officer shall consider whether to reappoint the chief officer on a fixed-term employment agreement for a further period, taking into account-

-- (i) the performance of the chief officer to date; - (ii) other possible candidates for the position in civil service entities or elsewhere in the Islands; - (iii) the requirement that where two or more persons rank broadly at the same level in terms of qualifications, skills, knowledge, experience and integrity, Caymanians shall be given preference; and - (iv) any other factors the appointing officer thinks relevant; - (b) after completing the process in subparagraph (a), the appointing officer may agree either- - (i) to reappoint the chief officer on a fixed-term employment agreement for a further period, in which case the appointing officer shall agree a new fixed-term employment agreement, a specific remuneration level and other terms and conditions of employment with the reappointed chief officer in accordance with the requirements of this Part; or - (ii) to declare the position vacant and initiate the appointment of a new chief officer under sections 26(1), 35 or 36 of the Law; and - (c) where the Head of the Civil Service is the appointing officer, he shall consult with the Governor before taking an action under subparagraph (b).
+- 15. Before reappointing a chief officer who has reached the end of a fixed-term employment agreement under section 26(2), 35 or 36 of the Law, the appointing officer shall apply the following procedures - (a) the appointing officer shall consider whether to reappoint the chief officer on a fixed-term employment agreement for a further period, taking into account - (i) the performance of the chief officer to date; - (ii) other possible candidates for the position in civil service entities or elsewhere in the Islands; - (iii) the requirement that where two or more persons rank broadly at the same level in terms of qualifications, skills, knowledge, experience and integrity, Caymanians shall be given preference; and - (iv) any other factors the appointing officer thinks relevant; - (b) after completing the process in subparagraph (a), the appointing officer may agree either - (i) to reappoint the chief officer on a fixed-term employment agreement for a further period, in which case the appointing officer shall agree a new fixed-term employment agreement, a specific remuneration level and other terms and conditions of employment with the reappointed chief officer in accordance with the requirements of this Part; or - (ii) to declare the position vacant and initiate the appointment of a new chief officer under sections 26(1), 35 or 36 of the Law; and - (c) where the Head of the Civil Service is the appointing officer, he shall consult with the Governor before taking an action under subparagraph (b).

-Reappointment of chief officers who have reached retirement age
+Reappointment of chief officers who have reached normal retirement age

-- 16. (1) Before reappointing a chief officer who has attained the retirement age for civil servants under sections 26(3), 35 or 36 of the Law, the appointing officer shall apply the following procedures - - (a) the chief officer shall obtain a certificate of medical fitness issued by a registered medical doctor; - (b) the appointing officer shall consider- - (i) the medical report; - (ii) the reasons why the chief officer should be reappointed, including evidence that his previous performance is adequate and that he is capable; and - (iii) whether the reappointment will unduly impede the promotion of Caymanian staff members; - (c) after completing the process in subparagraph (b), the appointing officer may decide either to- - (i) reappoint the chief officer, in which case the appointing officer shall agree a new fixed-term employment agreement for a period of no more than two years, a specific remuneration level and other terms and conditions of employment with the reappointed chief officer in accordance with the requirements of this Part; or
+- 16. (1) Before reappointing a chief officer who has attained the normal retirement age for civil servants under sections 26(3), 35 or 36 of the Law, the appointing officer shall apply the following procedures - (a) the chief officer shall obtain a certificate of medical fitness issued by a registered medical doctor; - (b) the appointing officer shall consider - (i) the medical report;

-- (ii) declare the position vacant and initiate the appointment of a new chief officer in accordance with sections 26(1), 35 or 36 of the Law; - (d) where the Head of the Civil Service is the appointing officer, he shall consult with the Governor before taking an action under subparagraph (c). - (2) A chief officer who has attained the retirement age for civil servants and who has been appointed on a fixed-term employment agreement under paragraph (1)(c)(i), may be reappointed for a further fixed-term period provided that the provisions of paragraph (1) are complied with in making the reappointment. - 17.
-(1) An appointing officer appointing a civil servant to act as a chief officer under sections 26(4), 35 or 36 of the Law may do so without following the notification, short-listing, interviewing or other processes required by sections 26(1), 35 or 36 of the Law, provided that the period during which the civil servant shall act in the position is no more than twelve months.
+- (ii) the reasons why the chief officer should be reappointed, including evidence that his previous performance is adequate and that he is capable; and - (iii) whether the reappointment will unduly impede the promotion of Caymanian staff members; - (c) after completing the process in subparagraph (b), the appointing officer may decide either to - (i) reappoint the chief officer, in which case the appointing officer shall agree a new fixed-term employment agreement for a period of no more than two years, a specific remuneration level and other terms and conditions of employment with the reappointed chief officer in accordance with the requirements of this Part; or - (ii) declare the position vacant and initiate the appointment of a new chief officer in accordance with sections 26(1), 35 or 36 of the Law; - (d) where the Head of the Civil Service is the appointing officer, he shall consult with the Governor before taking an action under subparagraph (c). - (2) A chief officer who has attained the normal retirement age for civil servants and who has been appointed on a fixed-term employment agreement under paragraph (1)(c)(i), may be reappointed for a further fixed-term period provided that the provisions of paragraph (1) are complied with in making the reappointment.